 Here are some of the elements discussed in this chapter:

-All trails start at a trailhead or other facility.
+Know How to Make It Go, or Know How to Ride?
+Get Trained All trails start at a trailhead or other facility.
 Those facilities may be the first and only opportunity for the agency to interact or communicate with the riders; therefore, they serve as a welcome center for the customers.
 As such, they play a key role in OHV management and rider experience.
 Human feelings and perceptions are powerful elements in making a great trail great.
-When visiting a trail, trailhead or other facility, an impression will be made in the mind of the riders.
+When pulling into a facility, an impression will be made in the mind of the riders.
 First impressions are lasting impressions and they can form in less than one tenth of a second.

 That mental image will include feelings on several important components: